-From playgrounds, to parent listserves, to playgroups, if you are a parent of a child aged of 3-5 years old, you are familiar with one of San Francisco’s favorite past-times — bashing SFUSD’s School Assignment System.
+From playgrounds and playgroups to parent listserves, if you’re a parent of a child ages 3-5 years old, you are familiar with one of San Francisco’s favorite past-times– bashing SFUSD’s School Assignment System.

-Parents applying to SFUSD schools can apply to any of the roughly 70 schools in our district.
-With choice comes stress though, and researching all the options can be more than a little intimidating: start times, language programs, school demographics, enrichment programs.
-If you’ve made the investment to visit all the potential elementary schools on your list, school tours can feel like a part-time job.
-And if you wait till the last minute to turn in your paperwork, standing in line at the Enrollment Placement Center (EPC) is no barrel of laughs.
-In fact, it might feel more like a barrel of monkeys if you have a screaming toddler and wiggly Pre-K child in tow.
+When applying to SFUSD schools, parents can chose from any of the roughly 70 schools in our district and with this choice comes stress.
+From researching all the options: start times, language programs, school demographics, and enrichment programs, the process can be more than a little overwhelming.
+And if you’ve made the investment to visit all the potential elementary schools on your list, school tours can feel like a part-time job.
+AND if you wait till the last minute to turn in your paperwork, standing in line at the Enrollment Placement Center (EPC) is no barrel of laughs, maybe a barrel of monkeys if you have a screaming toddler and wiggly Pre-K child in tow.

-For these and other reasons the school enrollment process is regularly described as stressful, confusing, and even “byzantine”.
-(Yes, this SAT word has actually been used many times, in print, to describe our enrollment system… though I think it’s a tad bit melodramatic, no?)
+For these and other reasons the school enrollment process is regularly labeled as stressful, confusing, and even “byzantine”.
+(Yes, this SAT word has actually been used many times, in print, to describe our enrollment system… though I think it’s a tad melodramatic, no?)

 If you aren’t a parent, you may think I’m exaggerating.
-As proof, I offer an example straight out of the SF Chronicle which typifies the narrative around the SFUSD enrollment process:
+As proof, I offer an example straight out of the SF Chronicle which typifies the narrative around the SFUSD School Assignment System:

 “Certainly, the numbers are incontestable.
 Nearly one-third of white, school-age students in San Francisco have opted out and are attending private school.
 Families routinely cite the byzantine school assignment system as a reason to leave the city and live somewhere where choosing a kindergarten isn’t a full-time job.”

 What?
-White families are fleeing the public education system to go to private schools and move to the suburbs?
-Who ever heard of such a thing?
+White families are fleeing the public education system to go to private schools because of the sign-up process?
 Dear God….
 NOOOOOOOOO!